NicoG96/The-Software-Engineering-Interview/README.md

 ##### Algorithm

 1. Heapify
-   1. The discrete algorithm that is used to construct a max-heap
+   1. The discrete algorithm that is used to construct a heap
    2. Given a node within the tree whose children are proper heaps, compare the parent to its children
       1. If the node is greater than its children, do nothing
       2. Otherwise, swap the node with its highest priority child